grafana/loki/docs/clients/promtail/stages/metrics.md

   # Must be either "inc" or "add" (case insensitive).
 If
   # inc is chosen, the metric value will increase by 1 for each
-  # log line receieved that passed the filter.
+  # log line received that passed the filter.
 If add is chosen,
   # the extracted value most be convertible to a positive float
   # and its value will be added to the metric.
   action: <string>